dbmcclain/AperturePhotometry/README.md

 Yes, it probably is.
 And I should probably have a close look at its source code.
 Its author, Peter Stetson, is highly regarded, and DAOPHOT has been around for at least 20 years.
 But it was written in Fortran.
 Perhaps now modernized with C, or C++, or perhaps even has a Java or Python interface.
 That's fine if you like those things for yourself.

 For myself, I have the time to discover things for myself, and I thrive best in a highly interactive, extensible, programming environment like that offered by Common Lisp.
-I like to explore ideas from the keyboard and see immediate results, or not.
+I like to explore ideas right at the keyboard and see immediate results, or not.
+Lisp lets me do all of that.
 I love having Lisp Macrology at my fingertips, to bend the core language to my DSL needs.

 This is very much an ongoing work in progress.
 Feel free to jump in there and try your own ideas!